-Expanding Our Research

 We propose to do more and varied statistical analysis of the over 2200 cases that have been coded and entered into the SPSS data base to discern patterns and trends regarding small children who remember previous lives.

-In this study we are particularly interested in well documented cases in which a person recovered quite unexpectedly from a life-threatening medical condition in which certain death was predicted by their doctors.
-It would appears that their near-death experience had a protective effect against the usual outcomes of these medical situations.
+In this study we are interested in well documented cases in which a person recovered unexpectedly from a life-threatening medical condition in which certain death was predicted by their doctors.
+It would appears that their near-death experience had a protective effect against the usual outcomes of these severe medical situations.

 This study will utilize the SPSS data base containing over a 1000 cases of near-death experiences that have been coded using over 300 variables and have been entered into SPSS.
 Statistical models and analyses will be utilized to explore patterns and trends in these cases.